filamentphp/filament/packages/infolists/docs/03-entries/02-text.md

 ## Allowing the text to be copied to the clipboard

-You may make the text copyable, such that clicking on the cell copies the text to the clipboard, and optionally specify a custom confirmation message and duration in milliseconds.
+You may make the text copyable, such that clicking on the entry copies the text to the clipboard, and optionally specify a custom confirmation message and duration in milliseconds.
 This feature only works when SSL is enabled for the app.

 ```php
 use Filament\Infolists\Components\TextEntry;